dshemetov/dshemetov.github.io/content/blog/python-project-structures.md

 See [PEP-518](https://peps.python.org/pep-0518/) and [PEP-621](https://peps.python.org/pep-0621/) for official specifications.

-This deprecates many configuration files, such as
+This unifies many configuration files, such as

 - `.pylintrc`
 - `setup.py`